Full Name: Sir Robert Peel, 2nd Baronet

 - 1820-07-14 British PM Robert Peel (32) weds Sir John Floyd's daughter Julia at St George's, Hanover Square in London

-- 1829-06-19 Sir Robert Peel introduces the Metropolitan Police Act 1829 into Parliament to establish a unified police force for London
+- 1829-06-19 Robert Peel introduces the Metropolitan Police Act 1829 into Parliament to establish a unified police force for London, the city's 1st modern police force

 - 1835-04-18 William Lamb (Lord Melbourne) becomes Prime Minister of the United Kingdom after Robert Peel resigns out of frustration

-- 1850-06-29 British ex-Prime Minister Sir Robert Peel falls off his horse; he died three days later
+- 1850-06-29 British ex-Prime Minister Sir Robert Peel falls off his horse; dies three days later